korintic/AdobePhotoshopScripts/README.md

 ![Header image](https://github.com/korintic/AdobePhotoshopScripts/blob/master/Images/ColorIDPicker.png "Header image")

-ColorIDPicker script will toggle between currently active layer and tool an ColorID layer and Magic Wand tool making it faster to work with selections.
+ColorIDPicker script will toggle between currently active layer and tool and ColorID layer and Magic Wand tool making it faster to work with selections.
 The script is build for a workflow where there is a flat color layer that is used for making selections.
 This is a common workflow used in illustration, comicbook coloring and touch-up of 3D renders.
 Depending on who is using this workflow the selection layer has many names: Selections, Flats, ColorID, ClownPass and so on.